-Size 14 were described as rock band in the late 1990s based out of Hollywood that gained some notoriety with the novelty song "Claire Danes Poster".
+Size 14 were a rock band in the late 1990s based out of Hollywood that gained some notoriety with the novelty song "Claire Danes Poster".
 This song appeared on the Dude, Where's My Car? soundtrack; other Size 14 songs appeared on movies such as Sugar & Spice, 100 Girls, and 100 Women.

 They released one self-titled album on Volcano Entertainment in 1997 and influenced later bands such as Nerf Herder and Bowling for Soup.

-As of 2013 there are no plans for a reunion, and the band have not played live since splitting in 1997 (although members have met up since).
+As of 2013 there are no plans for a reunion, and the band have not played live since splitting in 1998 (although members have met up since).